Brand New Homes – Tips and Insider Information

 Replacing reversed windows can get very costly.
 Broken trusses require a building engineer to design a repair and then a contractor to fix it.
 Please have your new home inspected by a professional inspector before you move in.

 Warranties For Your Brand New Home

 A home generally comes with a complete house warranty for one year.
-Sending in cards for additional coverage and recalls is your job.
-A builder gives a 10-year structural warranty.
+Sending in appliance warranty cards for additional coverages and recalls is your job.
+A builder usually gives a 5-10 year structural warranty.
 Experts say that the average structural warranty claim is over $40,000.
-What’s changed is the length of time the warranty is and, of course, coverages change.
+What’s changed is the length of time the warranty is valid for, and of course, lower coverages are stated.

 New Construction- What To Do To Protect Yourself

 You want someone on your team who is knowledgeable enough to protect you.
 A Realtor costs you nothing, so why not get the best Realtor for free?
-All you have to do is take one with you on your first visit to a housing development- but- you want a Realtor who does more than driving you to different housing tracts and sits quietly through your contract writing.
+All you have to do is take one with you on your first visit to a new construction home development.
+You want a Realtor who does more than drive you to different housing tracts and sits quietly through your contract writing.